HQSquantumsimulations/qoqo_examples/documentation/src/circuits/noise.md

 The noise operations can be directly added to a quantum circuit and can be simulated by compatible backends.
 Since noise operations can _not_ run on all universal quantum computers, they are defined as [Pragma](pragma.md) operations in qoqo/roqoqo.
 The strength of the noise is determined by defining a `gate_time` and a `rate`.
 The noise pragma operation affects the system like Lindblad type noise acting on the system with the rate `rate` for the time `gate_time`.

+_Note_: as long as gate times and rates are scaled inversely any kind of units can be used.
+However, we recommend using nanoseconds and inverse nanoseconds as units for gate times and decoherence rates.

 ## Example

 For example to add dephasing noise to qubit 0, damping noise to qubit 1 and depolarising noise to qubit 2 acting on the system after a `CNOT` gate has been applied we implement